ShadowKing345/LastWhisper-Discord-Bot/docs/PROJECT_STRUCTURE.md

 The project shall use dependency injection to simplify the use of these different components.
 A third party library will be used to simplify this.

+## Buff Manager
+The buff manager will be responsible for posting daily and weekly messages about what the upcoming buff(s) will be.
+There will be two different messages posted.
+A daily message which contains only the buff for the day, and the weekly one which should be posted once in a week to mark the buffs for that week.
+Additionally, the users should be able to request the daily or weekly message for that day or the next.

+The week objects contain the information about what buffs to use as well as the order.
+The information will be the name of the week.
+Weeks have the ability to be skipped by setting a special variable to true.
+The buff object contains the information about the buff such as its name, the icon and its affect.

+## Event Manager
+The event manager deals with parsing and posting reminders of events.
+The workflow is as follows.
+Given a channel the event manager will read all incoming messages and will parse them for event information denoted with tags.
+If a message is considered a valid event then it will save that event and react to inform the poster it has accepted it.
+Once saved the time when the event will occur will be used to determine when to post reminders.
+If the user has set a reminder the bot will post a message before the actual event starts.

+The event object will contain the following:
++ Name of the event.
++ Description.
++ Time.
++ Additional tags.

+*Note: Additional tags are just a collection of additional information outside the event object.
+They will be stored in key value pairs.*

+A reminder is as follows:
++ Message to be posted.
+(Should allow for basic data binding for additional formatting).
++ Time Delta.
+The amount of time between now and the event when the bot posts the event.

 ## Logger
 The logger handles how information is presented to the command line or saved into a file.
 Currently, the project is using Winston as its logger as the default JavaScript is not ideal for complex logging.